Drivon Logo

 Locating and Using Your Vehicle's Tow Hook Safely

-Most modern cars have a removable tow hook hidden away.
-Learn where to find it and how to install it correctly before the tow truck arrives.
+Most modern cars hide their tow hook in a secret compartment.
+Learn where to find it and how to install it correctly to avoid damaging your bumper during a recovery.

 Ready to Move?